-1. Set up Office Hours or Academic Advising Appointments (Starfish is a great vehicle to use for scheduling distance/online/phone advising sessions).
-Set up your available hours for advising and students will select the times that work best.
+1. Set up Office Hours or Academic Advising Appointments (Starfish is a great vehicle to use for scheduling office hours and advising sessions).
+Set up your available hours and students will select the times that work best.
 You are only offering the times in Starfish that you have available.
 Any information put in Starfish automatically updates your Outlook calendar:

 It is best to use the Office Hours feature strictly for your semester office hours and the Scheduling Wizard feature for academic advising appointments.
 The Office Hours and Advising Appointment video will describe this in detail as well as how to edit or cancel incorrect appointment times.

 You determine how you want to reach out to your advisees.
-Some advisors will use the phone, some will use Teams within Outlook to share your screen, or use Skype, WebEx, etc. It is important to know what access your advisees have.
+Some advisors will use WebEx, Teams or ,if needed, the phone.
+It is important to know what access your advisees have.

-To encourage your advisees to use Starfish for advising, you are welcome to use the following language: "Hello Advisees, I am now using Starfish to schedule academic advising appointments.
+To encourage your advisees to use Starfish for advising, you are welcome to use the following language: "Hello Advisees, I am using Starfish to schedule academic advising appointments.
 Login to myRedDragon and select the Starfish Tab.
-My Success Network is the first thing you will see.
-Review the people listed under "Your Connections".
+My Connections is the first thing you will see.
 I will be listed as your Academic Advisor.
 Select my name and you will then see my profile page.
 Select the blue "Schedule Appointment" link under my name.
 The system will walk you through the process."

 Select View Student Photo Directions for a step by step resource to view or print a class roster that also shows students pictures.
-Please note, the photo class list in Banner is available to see your students and the pictures happen to be larger and easier to see (each semester, new student pictures will be uploaded approximately two to three weeks into the semester.
+Please note, the photo class list in Banner is available to see your students and the pictures happen to be larger and easier to see.
+Each semester new student pictures will be uploaded approximately two to three weeks into the semester.
 Pictures for students starting Fall 2020 and Spring 2021 are not yet available).

 3. Starfish Help: You are encouraged to contact us at Starfish@cortland.edu with questions.
-Online training sessions offered at https://sunycortland.webex.com/meet/Advisement.Webex on:
+Online training sessions offered at: